isomerpages/cpf-workfare/_faqs/Workfare Special Payment (WSP).md

 	<li style="font-size:15.5px">Log in to your bank's internet / mobile banking application</li>
 	<li style="font-size:15.5px">Link your NRIC number to your bank account at the PayNow registration screen</li></ol>
 You may also refer to your bank's website for specific details to do so.
 If you do not have Internet or mobile banking, you can contact your bank directly to register for PayNow.<br><br>
 Otherwise, you can choose to receive your payouts via Direct Bank Crediting.
-To do so, simply visit <a class="hyperlink" href="https://www.govpayouts.gov.sg/wf/workfare/login">here</a>, login with your Singpass, select "<a class="hyperlink" href="https://www.govpayouts.gov.sg/wf/workfare/login">Payment Instruction</a>" and update your POSB/DBS, OCBC or UOB bank account details.
+To do so, simply visit <a class="hyperlink" href="https://www.govpayouts.gov.sg/wf/workfare/login">here</a>, login with your Singpass, select "Payment Instruction" and update your POSB/DBS, OCBC or UOB bank account details.
 <br><br></details>
 <details><summary><font size="+1" color="#009427"><b>
 Q32.
 Why can withdrawals be made only in $10 denominations and what can I do with my balance GovCash?</b></font></summary>